sictweb/web222/weeks/week01/README.md

 # WEB222 - Week 1

-## Internet Architecture

-### Preface
+## Preface

 The web is the most ubiquitous computing platform in the world.
 As a developer, learning the web takes time.
 There are hundreds of languages, libraries, frameworks, and tools to be learned, some old, some built yesterday, and all being mixed together at once.

-The fundamental unit of the web is the hyperlink--the web is interconnected.
+The fundamental unit of the web is the [hyperlink](https://en.wikipedia.org/wiki/Hyperlink)--the web is interconnected.
 These weekly notes provide numerous links to external resources, books, blogs, and sample code.
 To get good at the web, you need to be curious and you need to go exploring, you need to try things.

 Make sure you follow the links below as you read, and begin to create your own web of knowledge and experience.
 No one resource can begin to cover the breadth and depth of web development.

+## Internet Architecture

 ### Overview